NyoroGiraffe/Experi-City/06_Actions/NCP.md

 #### Step 4 — Narrative Happiness Signals

-Each accepted story, rejected proposal, requested revision, or unexpected player decision generates a **Narrative Happiness Signal (NHS).**
+Each accepted story, rejected proposal, requested revision, or unexpected player decision generates a Narrative Happiness Signal (NHS).

 These signals represent small observations about how humans cultivate satisfying narratives.

 Narrative Engine studies these anonymous signals rather than the identities of individual players.

----

-### Scope of Narrative Cultivation

-Narrative Cultivation is primarily intended for:

-- single-player experiences,
-- or small groups that intentionally share the same evolving narrative.

-Because players may cultivate different histories, relationships, world structures, or long-term consequences, Narrative Cultivation does not assume that every player continuously shares one identical world state.

-Games requiring complete synchronization of world history and geography among all players are generally outside the current design goals of Narrative Engine.

 ---